wdev-rs/netracuni-php/README.md

 ### Check the settings

-Using the `ping` method you can check the connection with the NetRačuni API and also check if the settings in you account are correct.
+Using the `ping` method you can check the connection with the NetRačuni API and also check if the settings in your account are correct.

 ```php
 $netRacuni->ping()
 ```

-The method returns boolean,or throws an error when something went wrong
+The method returns boolean, or throws an error when something went wrong.

 ### Get the tax labels